siddharthdayalwal/siddharth-bio/README.md

 # Siddharth's Bio

-Siddharth is a Developer Community Specialist at Storyblok.
+Siddharth is currently working as a Developer Community Specialist at Storyblok.
 He loves to talk about communities & hackathons and has been actively involved in the space for 4+ years now!

-He is also the founding organizer of Hack This Fall Hacker Community, Major League Hacking APAC Hackathon Coach, and GitHub Field Expert from India region!
+Apart from his full-time job, he is building Hack This Fall, which is one of the most thriving hacker communities in India.
+He is also, Major League Hacking APAC Hackathon Coach which means, he helps hackathon organizers to run their events and hackers to have their best experience.
+He has been a GitHub Campus Expert and is now a GitHub Field Expert for the India region.

-He is a community guy and a public speaker.
-Additionally, he is fond of traveling, music, and food.
+He is an explorer who loves to travel, an optimistic person, and an orator.
+Additionally, he is fond of nature, music, and food.

 # Siddharth's Socials